kaidez/parlor/README.md

 # Parlor Hair Studio ([visit the site &raquo;](http://parlorhairstudio.com/))

-## WordPress child theme source files for Parlor Hair Studio site
+These are WordPress child theme source files for Parlor Hair Studio site.
+It's based on the WordPrss twentythirteen theme.

-These source files are 100% owned by Parlor Hair Studio
+__These source files are 100% owned by Parlor Hair Studio!!!!!!__